labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

   - For each change, you should make a note of what problem was addressed.
 For instance, if the "Reason for incomplete reproducibility" notes that the code contained fixable bugs, and the authors have made the changes noted in the report, then you will want to  uncheck the box "Bugs in code"
   - You can find the "Reasons for incomplete reproducibility" in the "Repl. info" tab in the Jira ticket, or in the popup when moving from `Assess openICPSR changes` to `Pending publication` at the end of this process.
-- **If you have verified that all the required changes have been made**, continue with the "For Accept" section of the [Interfacing with the Journal Management System](https://labordynamicsinstitute.github.io/ldilab-manual/30-jira-prepare-publication.html#for-accept) chapter
+- **If you have verified that all the required changes have been made**, continue with the ["For Accept" section](submitting-info-via-openicpsr#for-accept) of [Submitting deposit-related information via openICPSR](submitting-info-via-openicpsr).
   - You have another opportunity to uncheck any boxes here that have been addressed.
   - Check under "Other links" if "Non-compliant"  = yes, if so, **do not proceed** until you find clarification
   - - See if the reason for non-compliance (usually mentioned in the report, and at least in the comments) is resolved, **consult with the Data Editor**, then uncheck that box.